Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/payouts/payout-link.md

 * Online gaming - Distribute prize money to players.
 * NGOs & Political Organisations - Reimburse field agents and volunteers.

-## How to configure Payout links through Hyperswitch API?
+## How to configure Payout links through Superstream API?

 ### Prerequisites

-* Create a Hyperswitch account via the [dashboard](https://app.hyperswitch.io/register) and create a profile ([read more](../../../features/payment-flows-and-management/account-management/multiple-accounts-and-profiles.md))
+* Create a Superstream account via the dashboard and create a profile.
 * Add a payout processor to your account

 ### Using Payout links

-> Note: Domain name might vary based on the testing and production environment.

 > Info: Payout links are secure by nature and should only be opened within an iframe of whitelisted domains in production.
 For ease of access, these links can be used in a test mode (for non production env) which removes the necessity of configuring whitelisted domains and loading these links within an iframe.